mne-tools/mne-python/doc/manual/preprocessing/annotations.rst

     >>> raw.annotations = annotations
     >>> raw.plot()  # To see the annotated segments.

-As the data is epoched to, all the epochs overlapping with segments whose description starts with 'bad' are rejected by default.
-When working with neuromag data, the ``first_samp`` offset of raw acquisition is also taken into account the same way as with event lists.For more see class:`mne.Epochs` and :class:`mne.Annotations`.
+As the data is epoched, all the epochs overlapping with segments whose description starts with 'bad' are rejected by default.
+To turn rejection off, use keyword argument ``segment_reject=False`` when constructing class:`mne.Epochs` When working with neuromag data, the ``first_samp`` offset of raw acquisition is also taken into account the same way as with event lists.
+For more see class:`mne.Epochs` and :class:`mne.Annotations`.